Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Existence of cyclic dilations

-It follows from Theorem 2.3 of $\cite{mm}$ that $(k,\mu)$-uniruledness is a symplectic invariant of the completion after forgetting about the energy bound $\mu$.
+It follows from $\cite{mm}$, Theorem 2.3 that $(k,\mu)$-uniruledness is a symplectic invariant of Liouville manifolds after forgetting about the energy bound $\mu$.

 We now restrict ourselves to the special case when $M$ is an $n$-dimensional smooth affine variety.
 We say that $M$ is \textit{algebraically $k$-uniruled} if there is a polynomial map $S\rightarrow M$ passing through every generic point $p\in M$, where $S$ is $\mathbb{CP}^1$ with at most $k$ points removed.
-This notion of uniruledness is related to Definition \ref{definition:uniruled} as follows.
+This notion of uniruledness is related to Definition \ref{definition:uniruled} in the following way.

-\begin{theorem}[Theorem 2.5 of $\cite{mm}$] Let $M$ be a smooth affine variety.
+\begin{theorem}[$\cite{mm}$, Theorem 2.5] Let $M$ be a smooth affine variety.
 If the associated Liouville domain $\overline{M}$ is $(k,\mu)$-uniruled for some $\mu$, then $M$ is algebraically $k$-uniruled. \end{theorem}

-$k$-uniruledness of an affine variety is closely related to its log Kodaira dimension.
+$k$-uniruledness of an affine variety is closely related to its log Kodaira dimension (\ref{eq:Kodaira}).
 In particular, we have the following: